Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Model

 The case $\alpha =1$ corresponds to the clusters with the maximum active surface, namely for clusters where any monomer could be detached and free monomer could attached to any place.
 Again, in plastically deformed metals, ``wall'' aggregations of dislocations of a regular crystalline structure can be depicted by this scenario (see Fig.~\ref{Examples}b).
 In Leyvraz-Redner scaling theory of aggregate growth of city population \cite{Leyvraz} it can correspond to linear dependence of arrival or departure rates as a function of city population.
+Again, the similar case was considered also in Lin-Ke theory for migration-driven aggregation \cite{lin2003kinetics}, but on the basis of the linked Smolukhovski nonlinear equations \cite{Smoluchowski1916}.

 The case $0<\alpha <1$ corresponds to the clusters with the bulk volume of monomers shielded by active surface.
 For example, circumference of disk, perimeter of fractal, outer layer of sphere can be the correspondent active surfaces for detaching and attaching.
 In solid state physics, such configurations take place in regular arrangements (compact like voids and spare like fractals) of point-like defects of a crystalline structure.
+This case was investigated in the other work \cite{gordienkoIJMPB2012}, where the exact non-stationary solutions were found under conditions of unbiased migration-driven aggregation with the conserved number of monomers.

-The case $k_d =k_a $ corresponds to the equiprobable activation of detaching and attaching processes, for example, for periodic tensile deformation it can correspond to the equiprobable activation of detaching and attaching dislocations from opposite sides of wall.
-Finally, it means the absence of the drift term in (3).
+Below the symmetric case $K_d(n) = K_a(n)$ is considered, which corresponds to unbiased migration-driven aggregation with the equiprobable activation of detaching and attaching processes.
+For example, for periodic tensile deformation it can correspond to the equiprobable activation of detaching and attaching dislocations from opposite sides of wall.
+Finally, it means the absence of the drift term in (\ref{eq3}).